specklesystems/speckle-docs/user/unreal.md

    - Creates a `UStaticMeshComponent`.
    - Mesh vertices/faces/etc can't be edited easily (needs to be rebuilt).
    - Faster to render.
-   - Built meshes can be saved as assets allowing levels to be reloaded.
+   - Built meshes can be saved as assets, allowing levels to be reloaded.
-   - Additional Editor only build process allows for baked lighting, extra path-tracing options, and more optimised rendering.
+   - Additional Editor only build process allows for baked lighting, extra path-tracing options, and optimised lighting.

 For most users we recommend using Static Meshes because they are more optimised for rendering and can be saved to a level.
 Static Meshes can be used during runtime or editor mode, but editor only build process will only be available with editor access.

-> There currently is a bug in Unreal Engine 5 Preview 2 that may cause runtime-built static meshes to have [broken lighting](https://gyazo.com/eebbfcf98d7378e554c4998223effaea).

 ### Material Converter